 Programme Features

-The BASc(GHD) combines:
+The BASc(GHD) encompasses:

 - Basic to intermediate level courses across multiple Faculties (Architecture, Business and Economics, Law, Medicine, Science, Social Sciences)